-Breach or failure to observe the provisions of this document may lead to action being taken under the school disciplinary procedure found in Teachers Resources/Policies/Staff/ Staff Discipline on the school's network.
+Breach or failure to observe the provisions of this document may lead to action being taken under the school disciplinary procedure available from the school office.

-This document is available to all staff in the staff handbook. as well as being provided on induction to all new members of staff.
+The Code of Conduct is available to all staff from Hawley Primary School in the Staff Information Files as well as being provided on induction to all new members of staff.